-Among children aged 2-15, there was significant variation in the proportion who were obese according to equivalised household income, as shown in Figure 11B.
-Boys in the lowest quintile were most likely to be obese (19%), whereas obesity was most prevalent among
+Among children aged 2-15, there was significant variation in the proportion who were obese according to equivalised household income, as shown in Figure 11C.
+Boys and girls in the lowest quintile were around three times as likely to be obese as those in the highest income quintile.
+Table 11.3, Figure 11C